-9.2.1.13 Solar and Wind Power Generating Plants
+9.2.1.13 Variable Renewable Power Plants

-The Kenya National TSO shall ensure that solar/wind Generating Plants back down generation on consideration of the security of the KNTS or safety of any equipment or personnel.
-The SCADA facility shall provide appropriate information to the Kenya National TSO in this regard.
+The SOshall ensure that VRPP ramp down their generation on consideration of the security of the KNTS or safety of any equipment or personnel.
+The SCADA facility shall provide appropriate information to the SO in this regard.

-10 OPERATIONS CODE No. 3 - EMERGENCY OPERATIONS
+10 OPERATIONS CODE NO. 3 - EMERGENCY OPERATIONS

-This chapter contains requirements specific to both the EAPP IC and the KNTS.
-If in any instance there is a difference in requirements, the more stringent requirement shall hold.
+This chapter contains requirements specific to both the EAPP IC and the KNTGC.
+If in any instance there is a difference in requirements, the more stringent requirement shall apply.